 Actually the title above simply suggests that if you really don’t want to know the truth, then don’t ask the question!
 If you are a business owner, however, you can’t bury your head in the sand.
 You better want to know if your customers are satisfied, if they would come to you again, and if there are things you could have done better.
 The best and most consistent way of achieving this goal is through customer reviews.

-Once upon a time we all lived in small towns, or at least tight knit communities and neighborhoods.
-If you needed your hair cut you’d go to Hank’s Barber Shop, you bought...
+Once upon a time we all lived in small towns, or at least tight-knit communities and neighborhoods where losing to the competition wasn’t even a consideration.
+If you...

 Some would argue that the example above is a little over the top… that it has a ring of “sucking up” to one’s clientele.
 That isn’t true at all.
 There’s an old saying, “Keep your customers happy or somebody else will.”
 This is true today more than ever.
 Competition is everywhere, and there are computer programs which allow people to do many of their own tasks if they have the time (and skills) to learn the software.
 It comes down to how you want to spend your minutes and money, but who doesn’t like to feel appreciated and yes… a little bit special?
 The goal is to keep your customers happy, and keep them coming back.
 If you aren’t concerned about retention, marketing is a waste of time and resources.
 These ten simple tips will remind your clients why they chose you, and will keep them coming back for more.